guillaume117/abstractRay/readme.md

-# Model Evaluator
+# AbstractRay
 ## Description

-Model Evaluator is a tool for evaluating machine learning models using various backends and configurations.
+AbstractRay is a tool for evaluating machine learning models throught affine transformation using various backends and configurations.
 It supports custom models as well as popular pre-trained models such as VGG16, VGG19, ResNet, and SimpleCNN.
 The tool provides features for loading models, processing input images, generating zonotopes, and performing evaluations.

 ## Features